Chief Justice of Munster

-The chief justice of Munster was the senior of the two judges who assisted the lord president of Munster in judicial matters.
-Despite his title of Chief Justice, full judicial authority was vested in the lord president, who had "power to hear and determine at his discretion all manner of complaints in any part of the province of Munster", and also had powers to hold commissions of oyer and terminer and gaol delivery.
+The chief justice of Munster was the senior of the two judges who assisted the Lord President of Munster in judicial matters.
+Despite his title of Chief Justice, full judicial authority was vested in the lord president, who had "power to hear and determine at his discretion all manner of complaints in any part of the province of Munster", and also had powers to hold commissions of oyer and terminer and jail delivery (clearing out of prisoners).

 Role of the chief justice of Munster

 The hearing of judicial business in the province of Munster was delegated by the lord president to the chief justice and the second justice, who were members of the lord president's council and travelled with him on assize.
 In 1600 Queen Elizabeth I issued an order that both justices must always be in attendance on the lord president, unless he gave them special leave of absence.
 In the court's earlier years, it seems that there was no central judicial seat: the court could be convened wherever the president thought it necessary.

 Due to the chronic disturbances in Elizabethan Munster, going on circuit could be a hazardous experience: there was a serious riot during the assizes at Tralee in 1579 in which several Court officials were killed.
-In 1601-2, during the political crisis caused by the Battle of Kinsale, the lord president's court temporarily assumed the powers of the courts of common law.
-In 1620, Luke Gernon, one of the judges of the court recorded that "when the President goeth forth, he is attended in military form, when he rideth, by a troop of horse (cavalry), when he walketh by a company of foot (infantry) with pikes and muskets".
+In 1601–02, during the political crisis caused by the Battle of Kinsale, the lord president's court temporarily assumed the powers of the courts of common law.
+In 1620, Luke Gernon, the second justice of the court, recorded that "when the President goeth forth, he is attended in military form, when he rideth, by a troop of horse (cavalry), when he walketh by a company of foot (infantry) with pikes and muskets".

 The wide powers given to the president's court led to clashes with the long-established courts, especially the Court of Chancery (Ireland).
 In 1622 an official instruction was issued to the Court of Munster, and its fellow court in Connacht, not to "intermeddle" with cases which were clearly within the jurisdiction of another court.

 By 1620, according to Luke Gernon, the second justice of Munster, the Court had established a permanent seat in Limerick, where it held its sessions in King John's Castle.
 In his interesting manuscript, A Discourse of Ireland 1620, Gernon states that the Court was modelled on the Council of Wales and the Marches, with "a President, two justices and a council.
 We sit in council at a table".